zouppa/qpi/README.md

     ```python
     qsphere_funcs.plot_qsphere_full(qc)
     ```
-# Please feel free to check the example in the file qpi_example.ipynb and Have Fun exploring the sphere from different views !
+# Please feel free to check [Intoduction to Qpi] (https://github.com/zouppa/qpi/blob/main/Introduction_to_QPI.ipynb) so you can build your own and [Quantum Operations with Qpi] (https://github.com/zouppa/qpi/blob/main/Quantum_Operations_with_QPi.ipynb) for a guide in your firsts circuits!